This language map provides insight into language diversity in the United States and Puerto Rico (all 50 states, Washington D.C., and Puerto Rico).

 PUMAs are the smallest geographic area for which this ACS data is made available, and thus provides the most granularity (more than states or counties).
-Furthermore, PUMAs by definition contain at least 100,000 people which, unlike counties, gives them the nice property of reflecting population density; the smaller the PUMAs, the more dense the population in that area.
+Furthermore, PUMAs by definition contain about 100,000 people which, unlike counties, gives them the nice property of reflecting population density; the smaller the PUMAs, the more dense the population in that area.
 With PUMAs, we can tell at a glance how many speakers there are in a given area.

 What do the percentages mean?

 The percentages represent the percentage of the population that speaks that language within that area.